Qatar Emiri Air Force: History

 In July 2012, the Qatar Air Force ordered a complete pilot training system from Pilatus centering upon the PC-21.
 The package included ground-based training devices, logistical support and maintenance in addition to 24 PC-21 aircraft.

 In June 2015, the QAF ordered four additional C-17s, to supplement the existing four delivered in 2009 and 2012.

 In September 2016, the sale of up to 72 F-15QAs to Qatar was submitted to the US Congress for approval.
 The deal (for 36 planes plus an option for 36 more), valued at US$21.1 billion, was signed in November 2016.

 In September 2017, the QAF ordered 24 Typhoon fighter jets from the UK.

 In December 2017, the QAF ordered 12 additional Rafale fighter jets from France, with an option for 36 more.

 In August 2018, Qatar announced the construction of a new air base to be named after Emir Tamim bin Hamad Al Thani.
 In addition to the new air base, Al Udeid Air Base and Doha International Air Base are to be expanded in order to accommodate aircraft on order.

+Recent research, the latest of which was published in November 2024, uncovers corruption and bribery related to Qatar’s growing influence over the past decade.
+The country’s choice of military aircraft also raises suspicion: it includes three different types of planes from three different countries, each requiring distinct maintenance and repair contracts—an unusually complex arrangement for such a small nation.
+Several companies engaged in business partnerships with Qatar have been ordered to pay penalties in connection with bribery charges.

+On 10 October 2025 Secretary of Defense Pete Hesgeth announced that a formal letter of acceptance had been signed with Qatar to establish an Qatar Air Force facility at Mountain Home Air Force Base in Idaho.
+It shall host a contingent of F-15s.